Intendit/composer-install/README.md

-### Bolt Installer for Composer
+### Bolt Installer for Composer (Intendit)

-To start the install just run the following command replacing the project with the name you want to use.
+To start the install just clone and then run

-`composer create-project bolt/composer-install:^3.2 <MYPROJECT> --prefer-dist`
+`composer install --prefer-source`

 After the packages have downloaded, you can choose whether you would like a